Netanel-M/subliminal-minimal-gui/README.md

 ###Comes with the following languages:
 English, Esperanto, Arabic, Hebrew, Russian, and Spanish.
 **You can easily add your own languages by changing the script.**
+You can download multiple subtitles by simply clicking on the download button as many times as you wish.

 ##requierments,
+depends on subliminal, pip install subliminal depends on gtk3+ depends on Pygobject
-Tested on many old machines and limited virtual machines and it's very fast. runs in windows and linux. on most linux machines just download subliminal through pip and run my script.
-Windows machines need to install a pygobject & gtk3+/all-in-one installer.
+Tested on many old machines and limited virtual machines and it's very fast. runs on windows and linux.
-You can download multiple subtitles by simply clicking on the download button as many times as you wish.

 ##ToDo,